-Since January 1, 2017, we have issued an aggregate of ordinary shares pursuant to the exercise of share options by our employees, directors and consultants.
-These issuances were exempt from the registration requirements of the Securities Act pursuant to Section 4(a)(2) of the Securities Act, Rule 701 and/or Regulation S.
+Since January 1, 2018, we have issued an aggregate of ordinary shares pursuant to the exercise of share options by our employees, directors and consultants.

-Since January 1, 2017, we have granted our directors, officers, employees and consultants options to purchase an aggregate of ordinary shares, at a weighted average exercise price of \$ per share, under our 2013 Share Incentive Plan.
+Since January 1, 2018, we have granted our directors, officers, employees and consultants options to purchase an aggregate of ordinary shares, at a weighted average exercise price of \$ per share, under our 2013 Share Incentive Plan.
 As of the date ordinary shares granted to our directors, officers, employees and consultants remain outstanding.